intermultiversal, a series of interviews by Gareth Jelley

 I liked this book – or most of it – when I read it as a teenager, and it made an impression on me and – in good ways and bad – influenced my work.
 Treece, too, has a good grasp of what was known to be known about the past in his day but, like the others, his book was focused on the doings of men.
 There’s one particularly vile scene about the way a group of men treat a woman that almost made me stop reading it when I was a teenager, and has certainly prevented me from rereading after my twenties.

-this* was an interesting take on the legend and a very interesting take on the cultural roots of power and magic.
-Though, again we get a lot of Destiny and a faint whiff of eugenics that, again, can be difficult to avoid – though Deon does call it out.
+This was an interesting take on the legend and a very interesting take on the cultural roots of power and magic.
+Though, again we get a lot of Destiny and a faint whiff of eugenics that, again, can be difficult to avoid – though Deonn does call it out.

 • Merlin, television series (2008)